 Library Board Meetings

-Location alternates between Pinedale & Big Piney Libraries
+Fourth Wednesday of the month 4 pm Location alternates between Pinedale & Big Piney Libraries

 The library's Board of Trustees alternates meetings between Pinedale

-and Big Piney generally on the fourth Thursday of each month in
+and Big Piney generally on the fourth Wednesday of each month in

 the afternoon.
 Forthcoming meetings are announced on the library's

 home page.
 The public is encouraged to attend.
 For more information,